-If you intend to SFTP, you can use this Data Connector integration for SFTP.
+If you intend to SFTP, you can use this Data Connector for SFTP.

 Open_SSH key format is supported.

-If you want to use FTP or /FTPS, try to connect with FTP Data ConnectorImport Integration.
+- If you want to use FTP/ or FTPS, try to connect with FTP Data Connector.

 “PuTTY” and other formats are not supported.